All Episodes

 Jessica.

-Well, I maybe it's because uh, you know, the former DHS Secretary Jay Johnson uh saw how this crisis interfered with their ability to get a big amnesty program uh through Congress, and they understand that Americans are gonna lose patience and not be open to proposals like that if when they see that the border is out of control.
+Well, maybe it's because the former DHS Secretary Jay Johnson saw how this crisis interfered with their ability to get a big amnesty program through Congress.

-All right, last word, uh Brendan Judd.
+All right, last word, Brendan Judd.

 Well, I can attest to that.